Asa Earl Carter: Career

 Carter worked for several area radio stations before ending up at station WILD in Birmingham, where he worked from 1953 to 1955.
 Carter's broadcasts from WILD, sponsored by the American States Rights Association, were syndicated to more than 20 radio stations before the show was cancelled.
-Carter was fired following community outrage about his broadcasts and a boycott of WILD.
+Carter was fired following community outrage over his attacks on National Brotherhood Week, which promoted friendship with the Jewish community, and a boycott of WILD.
 Carter broke with the leadership of the Alabama Citizens' Council movement over the incident.
-He refused to tone down his anti-Semitic rhetoric, while the Citizens' Council preferred to focus more narrowly on preserving racial segregation against African Americans.
+He refused to reduce his antisemitic rhetoric, and the Citizens' Council preferred to focus on preserving racial segregation against African Americans.

 Carter started a renegade group called the North Alabama Citizens' Council.
 In addition to his careers in broadcasting and politics, Carter during these years ran a filling station.
 By March 1956, he was making national news as a spokesman for segregation.
-Carter was quoted in a UP newswire story, saying that the NAACP had "infiltrated" Southern white teenagers with "immoral" rock and roll records.
+Carter was quoted by United Press International as saying that the NAACP had "infiltrated" Southern white teenagers with "immoral" rock and roll records.
 Carter called for jukebox owners to purge all records by black performers from jukeboxes.

 Carter made the national news again on September 1 and 2 of the same year, after he gave an inflammatory anti-integration speech in Clinton, Tennessee.
-He addressed Clinton's high school enrollment of 12 black students, and after his speech an aroused mob of 200 white men stopped black drivers passing through, "ripping out hood ornaments and smashing windows".
+He addressed Clinton's high school enrollment of 12 black students, and after his speech, an aroused mob of 200 white men stopped black drivers passing through, "ripping out hood ornaments and smashing windows".
 They were heading for the house of the mayor before being turned back by the local sheriff.
 Carter appeared in Clinton alongside segregationist John Kasper, who was charged later that same month with sedition and inciting a riot for his activities that day.
 Later that year, Carter ran for a position on the Birmingham City Commission as the Commissioner For Public Safety against former office holder Eugene "Bull" Connor, who won that election in 1957.
 As with most elections during this time of poll taxes and segregation, the only competitive campaigning was done for the Democratic Party primary.
 Connor later became nationally famous for his heavy-handed approach to law enforcement during the civil rights struggles in Birmingham.
 Carter siphoned away some of the "white lower-status vote" from Connor, but finished a distant last in the primary, an indication that his style was becoming unacceptable to Alabama's "'respectable' segregationists."